Help us care for injured and oiled wildlife!

 Volunteers who are comfortable with providing for the basic needs of our patients may work with staff and mentors to learn more advanced skills such as bird capture within the enclosures, administering medications, gavage tubing, updating the medical records and assisting staff with patient evaluations.

 Volunteers who have begun to learn about the intricacies of caring for these magnificent birds may find that they want to continue learning and taking on more responsibility.
 With commitment and focus, Level 3 volunteers work closely with staff in providing expert care and oversight to animals, performing diagnostic tests, creating treatment plans and performing basic medical care.

 In the meantime, you can support our efforts by going to our Amazon Wishlists or using Amazon Smile

 Every day, International Bird Rescue strives to improve medical and husbandry techniques for aquatic birds in captivity.
 We are proud of the dedication and support of our volunteers who participate in every aspect of the rehabilitation process.
 Their involvement is vital and directly impacts the successful return of animals to the wild.

-The Wildlife Rehabilitation Internship Program is focused on aquatic bird rehabilitation and oil spill response.
-This program is open to all applicants, both international and from the United States, and is available at both of our facilities: Los Angeles Wildlife Center in San Pedro, CA and the San Francisco Bay-Delta Wildlife Center in Fairfield, CA. Applicants must be at least 18 years of age at the start of their internship in order to qualify.
+The Wildlife Rehabilitation Volunteer Internship Program is focused on aquatic bird rehabilitation and oil spill response.
+This program is open to all applicants, both international and from the United States, and is available at both of our facilities: Los Angeles Wildlife Center in San Pedro, CA, and the San Francisco Bay-Delta Wildlife Center in Fairfield, CA. In order to qualify, applicants must be at least 18 years of age at the start of their internship.

 The Social Media Internship is focused on bird lovers who like to share their knowledge with other bird enthusiasts.